opentdf/spec/README.md

 ## TDF Structure

 By default, a TDF object is packaged as a standard Zip archive file, typically using the `.tdf` extension appended to the original filename.
 This archive contains two primary components:

 1. **`manifest.json`:** The metadata manifest described in the Key Concepts section.
 It holds instructions for decryption and access control.
 2. **`payload`:** The encrypted data payload itself.

+However, a TDF can be encoded in other ways.
+For example, as an HTML document:

 ![TDF Structure Illustration](https://files.readme.io/5af8aee-Zip_and_HTML.png "TDF composed as Zip and HTML file") _A TDF object can be packaged as a standard ZIP_